TheBlueTemplar/Path_Of_The_Vattghern_Public/zzz_docs_wiki/Crafting_recipes.md

 - **Ingredients:** 1x Distilled Alcohol, 1x Alp Third Eye, 1x Sulfurous Rocks, 1x Poison Gland, 1x Unhold Heart, 1x Adrenaline Gland, 1x Ghoul Brain
 - **Cost:** 450 Crowns
 - **Outcome:** **Witcher Potion**: The pinnacle of mutation research.
 Consuming this potion attempts to turn a battle-hardened brother into a legendary **Vatt'ghern**.
 It is an extremely dangerous process with a high risk of death, but survivors gain unique traits and access to specialized skills.
 - **Tips**: Getting the ingredients can be a long journey.
-Main avenue is corpse dissection of the relevant monsters, but one can also find ingredients in special events, or sold at alchemists and black markets
+Main avenue is corpse dissection of the relevant monsters, but one can also find ingredients in special events, or sold at alchemists and black markets.
+See how to get distilled alcohol below

 ### Vatt'ghern Poison Flask